bobpeulen/rug_2026_workshop/README.md

 4. Select **Create Project**.
 You can name the Project to your own liking
 5. Click on **Create**.
 This will create a project.
 6. Step inside the project
+7. Click on **Notebook Sessions**
   ![lab_2_img_1_data_science](images/lab_2_img_1_data_science.jpg)
   ![lab_2_img_2_data_science_project](images/lab_2_img_2_data_science_project.jpg)

-7. Click **Create Notebook**
+8. Click **Create Notebook session**
-8. You can use all default settings, only change the name to **myfirstnotebook**
+9. You can use all default settings, only change the name to **myfirstnotebook**
-9. Optional: change the shape of the notebook session by clicking on **Change Shape**
+10. Optional: change the shape of the notebook session by clicking on **Change Shape**
-10. Use **Default Networking**
+11. Use **Default Networking**
-11. Leave Block storage size empty
+12. Leave Block storage size empty
-12. Click on **Create**
+13. Click on **Create**
-13. This may take a few minutes, when the notebook is **Active**, click on the name of the notebook to access the main page
+14. This may take a few minutes, when the notebook is **Active**, click on the name of the notebook to access the main page
   ![lab_2_img_3_notebook_session](images/lab_2_img_3_notebook_session.jpg)

-14. Click on **Open** to open the notebook
+15. Click on **Open** to open the notebook
-15. When you are prompted to log in, log in with your Oracle Cloud credentials
+16. When you are prompted to log in, log in with your Oracle Cloud credentials
-16. The page as shown in the screenshot below should appear
+17. The page as shown in the screenshot below should appear
   ![lab_2_img_4_notebook](images/lab_2_img_4_notebook.jpg)

 ## Task 4: Clone Repository and run notebook